-• Meet agreed upon deadlines and participate in all phases of the search process-e.g. reference checking, telephone interviews and on-campus interviews, final recommendations.

-- Attend an initial meeting to discuss the search process.
-At that time, the Search Committee Chair and dean or appropriate director will review the committee members charge, personnel policies and practices, and the projected timeline. - Develop/read over the position announcements to define the essential characteristics of applicants desired. - Develop screening documentation.
+- Meet agreed upon deadlines and participate in all phases of the search process-e.g. reference checking, telephone interviews and on-campus interviews, final recommendations. - Attend an initial meeting to discuss the search process.
+At that time, the Search Committee Chair and dean or appropriate director will review the committee members charge, personnel policies and practices, and the projected timeline.
+HR will provide training on unconscious bias and reinforce the reasons UAS is working to attain a more diverse faculty.
+HR representation may be a part of the committee as ex-officio and can provide valuable support. - Review the previously developed position announcement to define the essential characteristics of applicants desired. - Develop screening documentation with HR.
 Screening evaluates criteria critical to performing the essential functions of the job.
-Documentation should contain a quantifiable rating system for jobs, based on the job description and may include weight factors. - Preliminary questions should set minimum goals for consideration at intermediate stage. - Begin screening applications (set date) from the pool of candidates who meet minimum requirements. - Preliminary and Intermediate screening of applicant files can be completed by the Search Committee.
+Documentation should contain a quantifiable rating system for jobs, based on the job description, and may include weight factors. - Preliminary questions should set minimum job requirements. - Begin screening applications (set date) from the pool of candidates who meet minimum requirements.

+- Preliminary and intermediate screening of applicant files can be completed by the Search Committee.
 Search Committee reviews applications using the agreed to criteria and process, and score the applicants.
 All search committee members are required to submit original screening forms to Human Resources.
-The Committee consults with HR prior to scheduling on-site interviews.
-To the extent possible, committee member participation should be consistent at each phase of the search process. - Identify viable candidates for phone screening and conduct interviews. - Identify viable candidates for on campus interviews and submit list to Human Resources. - With approval from HR, and in consultation with the dean or appropriate director, conduct on campus interviews with finalists and identify all acceptable finalists.
-(See below for details.) - Send the dean or appropriate director the recommended finalists and summary comments in writing.
+The Search Committee consults with HR prior to scheduling on-site interviews.
+To the extent possible, search committee member participation should be consistent at each phase of the search process. - Identify viable candidates for phone screening and conduct interviews. - Identify viable candidates for on campus interviews and submit list to Human Resources. - With approval from HR, and in consultation with the dean or appropriate director, conduct on campus interviews with finalists and identify all acceptable finalists.
+(See below for details.) - Send the dean or appropriate director the recommended finalists and candidate summary comments in writing.